bayuairbender2950/MCDashWrapper/README.md

 </p>

 ## About The Project
-By @gnmyt & @zayuna, MCDash Wrapper combines the power of MCDash with a wrapper to create servers easier
+Originally project by @gnmyt & forked by @zayuna, MCDash Wrapper combines the power of MCDash with a wrapper to create servers easier

 ## Features
 - [x] Automatically manages Java versions and server files